yashc73080/Pathwise/README.md

 ```

 ## About the Project
-Our journey to creating TripWhiz began with a simple yet relatable problem.
-One day, our group members struggled to coordinate a beach trip that involved multiple stops.
-We realized how challenging it was to optimize our route and manage our time efficiently for multiple destinations.
-This sparked an idea: wouldn’t it be great to have an itinerary planner that could streamline our travels and help us visit multiple places without too much trouble?
-So, the idea of TripWhiz was born.
+My journey to creating Pathwise began with a simple yet relatable problem.
+One day, I struggled to coordinate a beach trip that involved multiple stops.
+I realized how challenging it was to optimize my route and manage my time efficiently for multiple destinations.
+This sparked an idea: wouldn’t it be great to have an itinerary planner that could streamline my travels and help me visit multiple places without too much trouble?
+So, the idea of Pathwise was born.

 ## How We Built Our Project
-To bring TripWhiz to life, we utilized the Google Cloud Platform and its APIs to enhance functionality.
-For the front end, we chose Next.js and React.js to create a responsive and user-friendly interface.
-We implemented Python with Flask on the backend, allowing us to handle data efficiently and serve user requests smoothly.
+To bring Pathwise to life, I utilized the Google Cloud Platform and its APIs to enhance functionality.
+For the front end, I chose Next.js and React.js to create a responsive and user-friendly interface.
+I implemented Python with Flask on the backend, allowing me to handle data efficiently and serve user requests smoothly.

 ## Built With
 - HTML/CSS